gabrielcomez/actionable-client/README.md

 # actionable 🏋️
 Actionable lets you take a deeper dive in your personal interests!

-#### 🌐 You can check our beautiful website and start making your dreams realities
+#### 🌐 Check the deployed website https://getactionable.herokuapp.com/ and start making your dreams realities 🤩

 ![](images/actionable.png)